 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed the “Hanging Judge” syndrome in divorced or separated clients and its components, self-hatred, injustice, and a lack of compassion for oneself.
+In the last section, we discussed the "Hanging Judge" syndrome in divorced or separated clients and its components, self-hatred, injustice, and a lack of compassion for oneself.

-On this track we will discuss separation stress.
+In this section, we will discuss separation stress.
 Generally speaking there are two types of stress symptoms shown by divorced clients.
 Two types of stress symptoms are common symptoms and unique symptoms.

 2 Types of Stress Symptoms